-It is very important because it helps the company to know their minimum sales which they have to make to recover their fixed cost.
+It is very important because it helps the company to know their minimum sales which they have to make to recover the cost.
+The cost includes both variable and fixed costs.
 Any sale quantity above this will make a profit for the company.
+If the sale is below this point, it means the company is making a loss.
+Management must set a new strategy to increase sales.

-It also helps us to understand the overall business performance whether the break-even point is too high or too low to reach.
+It also helps us to understand the overall business performance whether the break-even point is too high or not.
 The higher the break-even point, the higher the risk we are facing.
-Because it will be harder to achieve.
+The operation requires a huge amount of fixed cost, so the break-even is very high to hit.
+Company must make a huge sale to generate enough contribution margin to cover the fixed cost.

 Formulas of Break-Even point

-In order to understand more clearly about these formulas, we have to understand the relationship between fixed cost and variable cost in the brief income statement as below:
+In order to understand these formulas, we have to understand the relationship between fixed cost and variable cost in the brief income statement.

 There are a few ways to calculate the Break-Even point, such as: